tallneil/tweakpane-plugin-inputs/README.md

 ![Tweakpane UI screenshot](/assets/cover.png)

 ## Stepper input
 This stepper input is an alternative to the Tweakpane default [range slider input](https://tweakpane.github.io/docs/input-bindings/#number_range).
-A stepper may be better-suited for small sets of discrete ranges, whereas a range slider is ideal for larger, continuous ranges.
+A stepper may be better suited for small sets of discrete values, whereas a range slider is ideal for larger, continuous ranges.

 [Demo](https://tallneil.github.io/tweakpane-plugin-inputs/)